-A CMMS system, like Common Areas for example, will help track expenses and will help to compare those expenses against your budget.
+A collaborative operations software system, like Common Areas for example, will help track expenses and will help to compare those expenses against your budget.
 It can log parts, labor and other expenses and overall, it will become a centralized space for all maintenance related expenses.

 Not only that, but when you can better track expenses, you can increase an asset’s life.
 When money isn’t constantly flowing to overtime costs and equipment breakdowns, it can be redirected into other areas.

-So, while some say that they need to justify the cost of CMMS, those who have used it say that having a CMMS makes calculating ROI straightforward and more simplified.
+So, while some say that they need to justify the cost of collaborative operations software, those who have used it say that having a collaborative operations software makes calculating ROI straightforward and more simplified.